People

 The Lab

-Sophie Sun, graduate student
+Sophie Sun, Graduate Student

 Sophie is interested in the brain-behaviour-mood relationships that affect people with Parkinson's Disease.
 For her thesis, she is studying how reward learning might act as a behavioural mechanism linking degeneration and mood symptoms.